javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 Note that in the example we provide to `find` the function `item => item.id == 1` with one argument.
 Other arguments of this function are rarely used.

-The [arr.findIndex](mdn:js/Array/findIndex) method is essentially the same, but it returns the index where the element was found instead of the element itself and returns `-1` when nothing is found.
+The [arr.findIndex](mdn:js/Array/findIndex) method is essentially the same, but it returns the index where the element was found instead of the element itself and `-1` is returned when nothing is found.

 ### filter